ScottWe/solidity-1/tutorials/5_client_data.md

 This leads us to the general case of local reasoning.
 We have a network which is parameterized by the number of processes.
 Each process has access to some finite set of shared variables.
-We want to show that all processes accessing the same variable obey some invariant.
-We then combine these invariants to find an invariant of the entire network [[3](#reference)].
+We want to show that all processes accessing the same variable obey some locally inductive invariant.
+We then combine these invariants to obtain an invariant for the entire network [[3](#reference)].
 We can think of the [previous tutorial](4_arbitrary_clients.md) as the degenerate case where each client has zero mapping entries.

 ### Topology in the `Manager` Bundle